nasa/oceandata-notebooks/book/notebooks/hackweek/ml_cloud_mask.md

 # if you're running this outside of the hackweek, make sure to download the dataset as described
 #  in the NOTE above, then update this path
 CLDMASK_PATH = pathlib.Path("/home/jovyan/shared/pace-hackweek-2024/cldmask_dataset")

+# this is needed to get dataloader to work with workers from an ipython environment
+multiprocessing.set_start_method('fork')
 ```

 [back to top](#Contents)